-The Open Dialog Foundation and The Nonviolent Radical Party, Transnational and Transparty were organised the side-event:
+The Open Dialogue Foundation and The Nonviolent Radical Party, Transnational and Transparty were organised the side-event:

 Human rights in Kazakhstan: